 Of course, getting your loved one into treatment at a hospital or center is just one step in the long process of recovering from PTSD.
 Your loved one will need your support before, during, and after he or she completes the residential phase of recovery.
 Be sure that you are ready, willing, and able to provide that support.

-Why consider treatment for PTSD at Covington Behavioral Health Hospital in St. Tammany Parish
+Why consider treatment for PTSD at Covington Behavioral Health in St. Tammany Parish

-Types of PTSD treatment offered at Covington Behavioral Health Hospital in St. Tammany Parish
+Types of PTSD treatment offered at Covington Behavioral Health in St. Tammany Parish

-At Covington Behavioral Health Hospital, care for men and women who have been diagnosed with posttraumatic stress disorder is provided by multidisciplinary teams of talented and dedicated professionals, including psychiatrists, medical psychologists, nurses, nurse practitioners, social workers, counselors, activity therapists, and mental health technicians.
+At Covington Behavioral Health, care for people who have been diagnosed with posttraumatic stress disorder is provided by multidisciplinary teams of talented and dedicated professionals, including psychiatrists, medical psychologists, nurses, nurse practitioners, social workers, counselors, activity therapists, and mental health technicians.
 Among the members of our center’s staff who have specialized training are our full-time staff dietitian, social workers who are certified in gerontology, and physicians certified in forensic psychiatry and addictionology.